 Our presentations and workshops will highlight work in the following categories:

-• Domestic Abuse–Informed Practice: This track will help you learn about practice that impacts child safety and well-being in the context of domestic violence, frameworks, or practice models that are parallel or complementary to the Safe & Together value system, and/or practices or programs that grew out of implementation of the Safe & Together Model.
+Domestic Violence–Informed Practice: This track will help you learn about practice that impacts child safety and well-being in the context of domestic violence, frameworks, or practice models that are parallel or complementary to the Safe & Together value system, and/or practices or programs that grew out of implementation of the Safe & Together Model.
 Connect with innovative practitioners from across sectors who are pioneering new approaches and forming cross-system partnerships.

-• Indigenous-Led Approaches to Safety, Healing & Accountability with Safe & Together: Building on the findings of Whole of family approaches for addressing family violence: An Aboriginal lens on the Safe & Together Framework, this track will advance the conversation about how the Safe & Together Model can be respectfully adapted to align with Aboriginal worldviews, healing frameworks, and community priorities.
+Indigenous-Led Approaches to Safety, Healing & Accountability with Safe & Together: Building on the findings of Whole of family approaches for addressing family violence: An Aboriginal lens on the Safe & Together Framework, this track will advance the conversation about how the Safe & Together Model can be respectfully adapted to align with Aboriginal worldviews, healing frameworks, and community priorities.
 Whether Torres Strait Islander, Aboriginal, Pasifika, or Māori, this track centers the leadership, voices, and knowledge systems of First Nations peoples and communities who have long led efforts to keep families safe in the face of colonisation, systemic racism, and gendered violence.
-Join a powerful network of First Nations leaders, allies, and communities of practice working to decolonise child protection responses.
+Join a powerful network of leaders, allies, and communities of practice working to decolonise child protection responses.

 The convergence of the Safe & Together Model’s 20th anniversary with the urgent need for innovative responses to coercive control makes this a pivotal moment in family safety and well-being.
 Whether you’re a seasoned practitioner, emerging leader, or system changemaker, this conference will equip you with cutting-edge knowledge, practical tools, and a powerful professional network to amplify your impact.